Lisa Vanderpump ‘Takes Care’ Of Herself In Shocking New Video That Leaves Fans Howling

 Lisa has been posting regularly to social media since quarantining in California with her husband, Ken Todd.
 The wealthy restaurateur even surprised fans with a series of photos that showed her scrubbing her house without any help from a housekeeper.
 Based on her recent posts, the cleaning help and manicurists are obviously out, so Lisa is doing it all for herself now as she practices self-isolation and social distancing.

-As for that hilarious clip in which she’s “taking care” of herself, fans of the Bravo veteran know Lisa has a wicked sense of humor which has been showcased over the years in interviews for both The Real Housewives of Beverly Hills and Vanderpump Rules.
+As for that hilarious clip in which she’s “taking care” of herself, fans of the Bravo veteran know Lisa has a wicked sense of humor that has been showcased over the years in interviews for both The Real Housewives of Beverly Hills and Vanderpump Rules.

 The reality star also uses her British wit as a way to cope with stressful times, so it’s especially appropriate right now as the health pandemic has stress levels at an all-time high.